 This grave contained a father, mother and their daughter, all buried together.
 Archaeologists have been able to tell from the layers of paint on the wall that the picture was painted over several times, meaning they didn’t all die at the same time, and each time another family member died the painting was redone with the newest occupant of the grave added in.

-While it may be an ancient city, Naples today is also thoroughly modern, with an active street art scene.
+One fact about Naples that you may not know is that the city has a vibrant and active street art scene.
 This eye catching image appears on an end wall in the district of La Sanità.

 Even this church has been given a jaunty look.
 It’s sort of reminiscent of the old style frescoes from hundreds of years ago, but with modern designs and colours.